joedefen/pwr-tray/README.md

 ```
 NOTE: I've had problems with turning off the monitors, and if you do so, then
 it is harder to know the system state.
 If you have issues with the monitors
-failing to sleep or the system cannot wake with the monitors off, then
+failing to sleep or the system cannot wake when the monitors are off, then
-avoid those that "feature".
+avoid the `turn_off_monitor` feature.

 ### Tray Menu

 Notes:
 * `pwr-tray` changes directory to `~/.config/pwr-tray`.
 * If .ini file is missing, it is created and `lockpaper.png` is copied there too.